speedment/speedment-doc/pages/hazelcast.md

 ### Streams
 As for all Speedment applications, data in the Hazelcast grid can be queried using standard `java.util.stream.Stream` objects.
-Here is an example where we are collecting a list of the film titles of the films with a rating of PG-13 that has a length greater than 75 minutes:
+Here is an example where we are collecting a list of the film titles (in alphabetical order) of the films with a rating of PG-13 that has a length greater than 75 minutes:
 ``` java
 FilmManager films = hazelcastApp.getOrThrow(FilmManager.class);